FaserF/hassio-addons/switch_lan_play_server/DOCS.md

 Nintendo Switch LAN-Play Server for Homeassistant OS

-To play with your CFW Nintendo Switch online, you can use this addon + a public or private Server.
-This addon can be used, to stop running the lan play client on a Desktop PC/Laptop.
+To play with your CFW Nintendo Switch online, you can use this App + a public or private Server.
+This App can be used, to stop running the lan play client on a Desktop PC/Laptop.

 This is just the Server Software and NOT the Client Software.
-To use a lan-play client with Homeassistant OS, please have a look at my other addon: [switch_lan_play](https://github.com/FaserF/hassio-addons/switch_lan_play)
+To use a lan-play client with Homeassistant OS, please have a look at my other App: [switch_lan_play](https://github.com/FaserF/hassio-addons/switch_lan_play)

 This docker image will self-compile the latest lan-play software and run it based on your architecture.
 More information can be found here: <https://drive.google.com/file/d/1A_4o8HCAfDBFsePcGL3utG-LfzMUovcx/view>